OFA-Sys/OFA/README.md

-OFA is a unified multimodal pretrained model that unifies modalities (i.e., cross-modality, vision, language) and tasks (e.g., image generation, visual grounding, image captioning, image classification, text generation, etc.) to a simple sequence-tosequence learning framework.
+OFA is a unified multimodal pretrained model that unifies modalities (i.e., cross-modality, vision, language) and tasks (e.g., image generation, visual grounding, image captioning, image classification, text generation, etc.) to a simple sequence-to-sequence learning framework.
 For more information, please refer to our paper: [Unifying Architectures, Tasks, and Modalities Through a Simple Sequence-to-Sequence Learning Framework](http://arxiv.org/abs/2202.03052).

 We plan to release the code and colab notebooks soon (Feb.
 2022).